tylerolson/wfm-plat-efficiency/README.md

 # wfm-plat-efficiency
-Calculate what to purchase with standing for the most platinum on Warframe Market.
+Calculate what items to purchase from vendors with standing to make the most platinum on Warframe Market.

+For the terminal version run: (make sure go/bin is in path, or run directly from go/bin)

+`go install github.com/tylerolson/wfm-plat-efficiency/cmd/wfm@latest`

+For the GUI version goto: [wfm-plat-efficiency-gui](https://github.com/tylerolson/wfm-plat-efficiency-gui)